-Factor B highlighted revealed a view amongst some clinical psychologists that conversations with people with psychosis about sexuality and intimacy might be biased more in favour of risk management and considering appropriateness than towards exploring intimate relationship needs of clients, although the nature of these risks were not explicit from the data.
-This view indicated that psychological assessment and therapeutic intervention could proceed appropriately without the need to address sex and intimacy, and psychologists were mindful about whether clients would be comfortable with a clinical psychologist initiating a conversation that touched on intimate content.
-There appeared to be consideration of client-specific contextual factors, such as the level of social isolation a client experienced and their knowledge and understanding of sexual matters.
+Factor B highlighted a view amongst some clinical psychologists that conversations with people with psychosis about sexuality and intimacy might be biased towards risk management and considering appropriateness rather than towards exploring intimate relationship needs.
+The nature of these risks was not explicit from the data.
+This view indicated that psychological assessment and therapeutic intervention could proceed appropriately without the need to address sex and intimacy.
+Psychologists were mindful about whether clients would be comfortable with a clinical psychologist initiating a conversation that touched on intimate content.
+There appeared to be consideration of client-specific contextual factors, such as the level of social isolation a client experienced or their knowledge and understanding of sexual matters.

 A focus on management of risk and contextual issues rather than individual relationship needs and desires was evident.
 Concerns that a client could pose a risk to themselves or others are the primary management issues for clinical psychologists in some clinical settings (Division of Clinical Psychology, 2006b), particularly where client needs are complex and dependent on historical factors e.g. in psychiatric intensive care units and forensic wards (Division of Clinical Psychology, 2007; National Institute for Health and Care Excellence [NAPICU], 2014).

 Clinical psychologists working in forensic settings may be less able to undertake recovery-focused therapeutic work than those in other mental health settings, as much of the clinical work undertaken by psychologists in these settings is more likely to focus on targeting offending behaviour, psychological distress or co-morbid substance misuse issues (Barker & Moore, 2006).
-In addition, conversations about sexuality and intimacy may not be possible or appropriate as clinical psychologists work with clients may be provided indirectly, in the form of psychological formulation and consultation and meetings within the multidisciplinary team (Gudjonsson & Young, 2007).
+In addition, conversations about sexuality and intimacy may not be possible or appropriate because clinical psychologists’ work with clients may be provided indirectly, in the form of psychological formulation, consultation and multidisciplinary team meetings (Gudjonsson & Young, 2007).

 Factor C indicated that some clinical psychologists may be willing to discuss sexuality but feel limited by their skills.
-Whilst some clinicians recognise the importance of conversations about sexuality and intimacy, concerns about outcomes from an insensitively approached discussion and concerns about competency affected willingness to open conversations.
+Whilst some clinicians recognise the importance of conversations about sexuality and intimacy, concerns about the outcome from an insensitively approached discussion and limited competency affected willingness to open conversations.

 A possible explanation for this lack of confidence in addressing sexuality and intimacy may be the lower level of experience participants had as qualified clinical psychologists.
 Participants had five years less experience in practice than those in Factor A, and this perspective was supported by qualitative comments about the perceived complexity and lack of training in relation to sexuality.

 Findings reflect widespread perceptions that many healthcare professionals are reluctant to talk about sexuality in clinical practice.
 Studies have identified that avoidance of discussing sexuality with clients is linked to feared consequences, lack of organisational support and lack of training and resources (Dyer & das Nair, 2013).
-Clinical psychology trainees have previously highlighted a paucity of sexuality and sexual health teaching, resulting in less confidence and experience in dealing with sexual health matters (Shaw, Butler, & Marriott, 2008).
+Clinical psychology trainees have previously highlighted a paucity of sexuality and sexual health teaching, resulting in lower confidence and experience in dealing with sexual health matters (Shaw, Butler, & Marriott, 2008).
 Some clinical psychology training courses do not provide training in sexual therapy or around sexual dysfunction issues (Wiederman & Sansone, 1999).
 Where training does exist, it tends to focus on sexual violence or specific sexual disorders than on promoting sexual health (Miller & Byers, 2010).